mmichlin66/mmichlin66.github.io/mimbl/rendering-html.md

 - Objects that implement a `render` method are treated as component instances: their `render` method is invoked by the Mimbl rendering mechanism and its return value is used to produce HTML content.
 - Objects that don't implement a `render` method are converted to strings using the `toString` method.
 Objects that don't override the default implementation of the `toString` method are converted to the "[object Object]" strings.
 - Promises are watched by the Mimbl rendering mechanism and their resolved values are used to produce HTML content.
 While a promise is pending, no HTML content is produced.
 If the promise is rejected, an exception is thrown, which bubbles up the component chain until there is a component that knows to handle it.
-- Functions are called by the Mimbl rendering mechanism without any parameters and their return values are used to produce HTML content.
-Using functions has some benefits and is described in more details in the unit [Rendering Functions](mimbl-guide-rendering-methods.html).
+- Functions are called by the Mimbl rendering mechanism without parameters and their return values are used to produce HTML content.
+Using functions has some benefits and is described in more details in the unit [Rendering Functions](rendering-methods.html).

 ## JSX Expressions
 This section provides a brief description of JSX as it pertains to Mimbl.
 The detailed description of JSX can be found in [TypeScript Handbook](https://www.typescriptlang.org/docs/handbook/jsx.html).